ryvin/MultiFileRAG/README.md

 ## Query Modes

-MultiFileRAG supports various query modes inherited from LightRAG:
+MultiFileRAG supports various query modes inherited from LightRAG, each optimized for different types of questions and document sets:

+### Available Query Modes

+- **naive**:
-- **naive**: Basic search without advanced techniques.
-Fast but less accurate.
+  - Basic search without advanced techniques
+  - Directly retrieves chunks based on vector similarity
+  - Fast but less accurate for complex queries
+  - Best for: Simple factual questions, small document sets
+  - Example query: "What is the revenue for Q2 2023?"

+- **local**:
-- **local**: Focuses on context-dependent information within documents.
-Good for specific factual queries.
+  - Focuses on context-dependent information within documents
+  - Retrieves chunks and their surrounding context
+  - Good for specific factual queries requiring context
+  - Best for: Questions about specific details within documents
+  - Example query: "What were the key findings in the security audit?"

+- **global**:
-- **global**: Utilizes global knowledge across all documents.
-Better for general questions.
+  - Utilizes global knowledge across all documents
+  - Considers document-level relationships and metadata
+  - Better for general questions spanning multiple documents
+  - Best for: Broad questions, trend analysis, comparisons
+  - Example query: "How have sales trends changed over the past year?"

+- **hybrid**:
-- **hybrid**: Combines local and global retrieval methods.
-Balances specificity and breadth.
+  - Combines local and global retrieval methods
+  - Balances specificity and breadth of information
+  - Good balance between accuracy and comprehensive results
+  - Best for: Complex questions requiring both specific details and broader context
+  - Example query: "What factors contributed to the decline in customer satisfaction and how do they relate to product changes?"

+- **mix**:
-- **mix**: Integrates knowledge graph and vector retrieval.
-Recommended for most cases as it provides the most comprehensive results.
+  - Integrates knowledge graph and vector retrieval
+  - Leverages entity relationships and semantic similarity
+  - Most comprehensive but potentially slower
+  - Best for: Complex questions involving relationships between entities
+  - Example query: "How do the financial performance metrics relate to the organizational changes described in the annual report?"

+### Optimizing Query Mode Selection

+For best results:

+1. **Start with hybrid mode** for most queries
+2. **Use mix mode** when you need to understand relationships between entities
+3. **Use local mode** for specific factual questions about a particular document
+4. **Use global mode** for questions that span multiple documents
+5. **Use naive mode** when you need quick results for simple questions

+### Customizing TOP_K Parameter

+The TOP_K parameter controls how many documents are retrieved for each query.
+Increasing this value will make the system consider more documents, potentially providing more comprehensive answers at the cost of processing time.

+You can adjust this in the web UI under Query Settings.

 ## System Architecture